 Loud Or Soft?

-Here is another easy game to fine-tune your child's listening skills.
-It requires them to focus and to understand loud versus quiet sounds.
-Which is helpful for down the road when you are asking them to use "soft voices."
-Start by making loud or soft sounds with various items, like loudly banging two blocks together.
-Then ask the child if the noise was loud or soft?
+Here is another easy game to fine-tune your child’s listening skills.
+It requires them to focus and understand loud versus quiet sounds.
+Which is helpful down the road when you are asking them to use “soft voices.”

 In another version, you can have all the kids make noise, such as stomping their feet.
 First, have them do it loudly, and then the leader says, "soft," and they stomp quietly.

-Social-Emotional Activities For Preschoolers
+Social Activities For Preschoolers

-As your preschoolers' skills increase, their social and emotional learning skills will become more complex.
-At this stage, they enjoy playing with other children, rather than alone.
 They are more creative and like to pretend, so now is a great time to add dress-up clothes and props for more imaginative play.
 Also, they want to try new things, so be creative and use your imagination when planning your social-emotional learning activities for preschoolers.

 What Sound?